UNINETTSigma2/documentation/files_storage/backup.md

 **Betzy, Fram and Saga**: Home folder is backed up daily to NIRD storage, and can be accessed via following mount point on corresponding clusters login nodes:
 - `/cluster/backup/home/$username`
-Please, note that only modified and new files are copied.
-You might see an earlier date on your files if you have not modified them.
+Please, note that we keep a copy of all files, but daily backup only copies new and modified files.
+If the file has not been modified, the timestamp will remain the same as on the file inside your home or project folders.

 ## Backup of project folders on compute clusters